kintone-workshops/ai-kintone-gallery/docs/workshop-steps.md

 ![images/3-1.png](images/3-1.png)

-Just like above fill it in with the record variable:
+Just like above, fill it in with the record variable:

 ![images/3-2.png](images/3-2.png)